Latest posts

 How I value media and entertainment

 I’ve been meaning to write about how I value media/entertainment and my thought process when purchasing it.
+This is different to my normal style of article but hopefully people will find it interesting.

 How to use an Xbox 360 controller with OS X Yosemite